Team-Potion/transcribe-audio-files/README.md

 - `--device` (str, optional): The device to use for processing.
 Default is "cuda".
 - `--num_workers` (int, optional): The number of worker processes to use for parallel processing.
 Default is 2.
 - `--checkpoint_interval` (int, optional): The number of audio files to process before saving the processed files list to disk.
 Default is 10000.
+- `--no_split_patterns` (str or list of str, optional): The naming convention pattern(s) to avoid splitting of audio files.
+Default is None.
+- `--verbose` (bool, default = False, optional): Increase the log level to INFO; default is WARNING.

 ## Performance